EvHaus/rocketry/README.md

 Contributions for bug fixes and new features are welcome via Pull Requests.

+### Publishing a New Version

+- Set the version you want in `package.json`
+- Set the same version in `CHANGELOG.md` and put today's date and changes
+- Run `npm run release`

 ### Simulate a Deployment

 To simulate a deployment (to test the script), clone this project and run: